LoopKit/loopdocs/docs/gh-actions/gh-update.md

 ![steps to add a branch continued](img/add-branch-02.svg){width="700"}
 {align="center"}

-### Build new Branch
+### Build Branch

-If you want this new branch to be the one you build all the time, you may choose to [Change Default Branch](#change-default-branch).
+If you want a branch to be the one you build all the time, you may choose to [Change Default Branch](#change-default-branch).
 This is not necessary except for special cases.

 If you have one branch as default, for example main, and choose to build a different branch, there is an extra step when you Build Loop.
 Refer to step 4 in the graphic below.
 Use the branch dropdown menu to select the branch you want before hitting the green Run workflow button.